Astandro/simplebank-api/README.md

 You can test the following endpoints:

-- `GET /deliveries/` — Get all deliveries.
+- `GET /bank/histories` — Get all bank activity hsitory of an account id.
-- `GET /deliveries/{id}` — Get a delivery by ID.
-- `POST /deliveries/` — Create a new delivery.
+- `PUT /bank/deposits` — Deposit (SETOR) some amount of money from an account id in a specific currency.
+- `PUT /bank/withdrawals` — Withdraw (TARIK) some amount of money from an account id in a specific currency.
+- `PUT /bank/transfers` — Transfer some money from an account id to other account id(s) - Support multiple transfer in a single transaction.

 ### 5. SQL Server Initial Configuration